mizuki-nana/sneaker/docs/src/container.rst

     Clears the content in the mapping.

-  .. cpp:funciton:: mapped_type& at(K)
+  .. cpp:function:: mapped_type& at(K)
     :noindex:

     Retrieves the value(s) associated with the specified key by reference.
+Note if the key specified doees not exist in the mapping, `std::out_of_range` is raised.

   .. cpp:function:: const mapped_type& at(K) const
     :noindex:

     Retrieves the value(s) associated with the specified key by constant reference.
+Note if the key specified doees not exist in the mapping, `std::out_of_range` is raised.

+  .. cpp:function:: template<class A, size_t Index>
+                    A& get(K)
+    :noindex:

+    Gets the `Index` th element associated with the specified key in the container by reference.
+Note if the key specified doees not exist in the mapping, `std::out_of_range` is raised.

+  .. cpp:function:: template<class A, size_t Index>
+                    const A& get(K) const
+    :noindex:

+    Gets the `Index` th element associated with the specified key in the container by reference.
+Note if the key specified doees not exist in the mapping, `std::out_of_range` is raised.

+  .. cpp:function:: mapped_type& operator[](const K&)
+    :noindex:

+    Retrieves the value(s) associated with the specified key by reference.
+    Note if the key does not match the key of any element in the container, the function inserts a new element with that key and returns a reference to its mapped value

   .. cpp:function:: iterator begin()
     :noindex: